Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 How can you implement this recruitment strategy?

-But the good news is, building employee referral programs is quick, low-cost, and delivers qualified candidates fast!
+But the good news is that building employee referral programs is quick, low-cost, and delivers qualified candidates fast!
 No wonder it’s one of the favorite recruitment strategies among technical recruiters.

 8. Nail your social media recruiting efforts

 The rise of digital technology and social media has fundamentally changed the way candidates and recruiters interact.
-It’s clear to see that the use of digital hiring strategies and social media helps recruiters find, engage and acquire the best talent on the market.
+Digital hiring strategies and social media help recruiters find, engage with, and acquire the best talent on the market.

 Here are some stats to back this up: